MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/designer-overview.md

 The main menu lets you switch between the different tools available in the designer.
 In order, these are:

-- Tree View: see the card as a hierarchical outline and view the relationships of the card elements..
+- Tree View: see the card as a hierarchical outline and view the relationships of the card elements.
 - Insert: main UI for editing and adding card elements.
 - Data: add connectors to your card to use data from external sources.
 - Variables: store, bind, and reuse data across a card.